 As discussed in Chapter 3, the Exchanges advise companies preparing to go public to start preparing financial statements as early as possible.
+This goes double for international companies.
 In fact, because of the extensive audit requirements, many companies choose to establish a relationship with a public accounting firm early in their development and have annual audits performed, even if there's no specific requirement to do so.
 That way, when the decision to go public is made, audited financial statements and quarterly results are already available.

 Regardless of what your company is or isn't already doing, it's a good idea to start looking at auditing requirements as soon as you can.
-A company would be advised to not delay auditing matters until the time the Listing Document is being prepared for several reasons:
+A company would be ill advised to delay auditing matters until the time the Listing Document is being prepared for several reasons:

-Not always feasible - If your company has significant inventories, auditors will generally need to observe and test the annual physical inventory counts to issue a "clean" opinion for each of the years under audit.
+NOT ALWAYS FEASIBLE - If your company has significant inventories, auditors will generally need to observe and test the annual physical inventory counts to issue a "clean" opinion for each of the years under audit.
 This cannot be done after the fact, except possibly by a costly audit of a "roll back" of a current physical inventory.

-Unexpected audit results - Income results and trends may not be what you're expecting and may lead your company, or your underwriters, to cancel or delay the IPO or listing.
+UNEXPECTED AUDIT RESULTS - Income results and trends may not be what you're expecting and may lead your company, or your underwriters, to cancel or delay the IPO or listing.
 But since you're already deep into preparation for your listing, your company has already incurred substantial, unrecoverable costs.

-Potential further delays - An audit covering two or three years is time-consuming and could delay the listing process by several months.
+POTENTIAL FURTHER DELAYS - An audit covering two or three years is time-consuming and could delay the listing process by several months.
 A few months' delay could mean missing the best opportunity to go public.